Breast Cancer: Myths & Facts

 Myth: If you don't have a family history of breast cancer, you are not at risk.

 Only 5-10% of breast cancer diagnoses happen in someone with a family history.
-The vast majority of cases occur in people with no family history.
-This is why screening is an important tool to identify breast cancer cases early when they are most treatable.
+Most cases occur in people with no family history.
+This is why screening is an important tool to find breast cancer cases early when they are most treatable.

 Myth: Women get breast cancer because of something they did, because they kept their emotions inside, or had low self-esteem.